 Be careful looking for more happiness in your life by increasing your stress in order to increase your income, especially after you have reached a certain level.

 You might find that, although you feel increased satisfaction about the general direction of your life, you aren't achieving any significant increase in your day-to-day emotional well-being.

 You may be better off investing your time and effort in relationships, education, volunteering, exercise, public service, or other activities that improve your day-to-day emotional well-being.
 You might find more happiness in those efforts than you'll get from that next bump in income.

 Joel Fink is a retired CPA and financial services executive living in Dallas, Texas.

 Take the Next Step:

-    - Looking for more happiness?
-Here are 10 free ways to rediscover
+- Don't miss these 10 free ways to rediscover everyday joys.

-    everyday joys.